mxKeaton/yoink/README.md

 # Yoink!

-A small Omarchy bar plugin for downloading media and browsing games, movies, TV shows, and books.
+:pirate_flag: A small Omarchy bar plugin for downloading media and browsing games, movies, TV shows, and books.

 ## Install